-The most common way to travel between Keflavik Airport and central Reykjavik is by airport shuttles.
+The most common way to travel between the airport and central Reykjavik is by airport shuttles.
 This is also one of the cheapest options.
 There are three different companies that offer shuttle services and there are some nuances in price, arrival locations and so on.

 Reykjavik Excursions is Iceland’s largest bus company.
-They offer shuttle bus services between Keflavik Airport and BSÍ Bus Terminal close to Reykjavik city center.
+They offer shuttle bus services between the Keflavík International Airport and BSÍ Bus Terminal close to Reykjavik city center.

 The flybus departs every 15 minutes during the most busy hours, namely in the early morning and in the afternoon.
 You can check out their schedule here.

 The price for a one-way ticket is 2.950 ISK (around 30$) and a return ticket is 5.500 (55$).

 You can take a look at the exact route on the map below:

 Reykjavik Excursions also offer a flybus service that drops you off/picks you up at selected hotels and designated bus stops.

 This option will save you the hassle of taking a cab from the BSÍ Bus Terminal to your hotel.
 This service is a little bit more expensive, it adds around 10$ on the rate for the basic flybus service.

 Grey Line is another bus company that offers transfers from/to Keflavik Airport.
 Their bus terminal in Reykjavik is a bit farther away from the city center than the BSÍ Bus Terminal but luckily they also offer you to be dropped off/picked up in front of the Culture House which is situated in the very heart of downtown Reykjavik.

 Grey Line run their service 24 hours a day, seven days a week.
 They depart every 30 minutes but you have to select the exact timing if you order online, which is something that Reykjavik Excursions do not require you to do.